Bachelor of Arts (BA): Accounting Degree Overview

 Students who enroll in a B.A. in Accounting program should expect to work with numbers, statistics and computers.
 These programs can also help prepare students who would like to pursue further education in order to become Certified Public Accountants (CPAs) or Certified Management Accountants (CMAs).
 Many programs are structured to draw from a broad liberal arts education while also focusing on career-specific business and accounting courses.

-Undergraduate accounting options are also available as Bachelor of Science or Bachelor of Business Administration with a concentration in accounting programs.
+Undergraduate accounting options are also available as Bachelor of Science or Bachelor of Business Administration programs.
 Students must typically have earned a high school diploma or a GED to enroll.

 Bachelor of Arts degree programs in accounting usually require coursework based in theory and practice, focusing many courses around accounting, management, marketing, statistics, business or economics.
 These courses may include: